 Common Freshwater Insects Names:

-- Mayfly – Small insects that live near rivers for a short time.
+Mayflies are small insects that live near rivers and streams for only a short adult life.

 Freshwater Animals Names for Kids